bmc/scalasti/index.md

 your project file (i.e., the Scala file in your `project/build/` directory):

-    val scalasti = "org.clapper" %% "scalasti" % "0.5"
+    val scalasti = "org.clapper" %% "scalasti" % "0.5.1"

 **NOTES:**

 1. The first doubled percent is *not* a typo.
 It tells SBT to treat Scalasti as a cross-built library and automatically inserts the Scala version you're using into the artifact ID.
-It will *only* work if you are building with Scala 2.8.0.
+It will *only* work if you are building with Scala 2.8.0 or 2.8.1.
 See the [SBT cross-building][] page for details.

 2. Prior to version 0.3, you also had to specify the location of the *clapper.org* custom Maven repository.
 With version 0.3, however, ClassUtil is now being published to the